cvxgrp/cone_prog_refine/README.md

 It uses [LSQR](http://web.stanford.edu/group/SOL/software/lsqr/),
 an iterative linear system solver, to approximately solve the system that locally approximates the conic optimality conditions.
-The number of LSQR iterations is chosen by the user (by default, 30), as is the number of `cpsr` iterations (by default, 2).
+The number of LSQR iterations is chosen by the user (by default, for small problems, 30), as is the number of `cpsr` iterations (by default, for small problems, 2).

 It can currently solve cone programs whose cone constraints are products of the [zero cone](https://en.wikipedia.org/wiki/System_of_linear_equations),